hackforla/expunge-assist/CONTRIBUTING.md

 Using the branch listed in the PR, run the app locally.
 Ask yourself these questions:
 1. Does it solve the issue listed?
-2. Are there unnecessary comments or console logs?
-3. Is it responsive?
+2. Could it be refactored?

 Bonus points for evaluating the rest of the page for any bugs or design mistakes.
 If you find any unrelated to the PR you're reviewing, please [write a new issue](https://github.com/hackforla/expunge-assist/issues/new?assignees=&labels=&projects=&template=blank-issue.md&title=).